gregpuzzles1/Photomosaic/README.md

 - **Language:** Python
 - **Working solution:** [`photomosaic-2025-03.py`](photomosaic-2025-03.py)
 - **Tile set:** Original assignment uses the [`dali`](dali) directory of small photos as input.
-There are several other directories for tiling options available in the repo from other photomosaic experiments.[...]
+There are several other directories for tiling options available in the repo from other photomosaic expe[...]

 ## Assignment Instructions